Voting In 2021

 More and more of our community members are getting vaccinated, which helps us take care of each other and turn toward recovery from the COVID-19 pandemic.
 All three COVID-19 vaccines are safe, effective, and completely free.
 Sign up to get vaccinated now!

 While we wait for all of our community members to be fully vaccinated, wearing a mask and social distancing are critical to keeping our communities safe.
-Make sure to wear a mask when you go to vote, keep six feet between you and others, and wash your hands as often as possible.
+Make sure to wear a mask when you go to vote if you are not vaccinated, keep six feet between you and others, and wash your hands as often as possible.

 When we come together to pitch in for each other, no matter what we look like or what we’ve been through, we are greater than fear.